pingcap/docs/system-variables.md

 > **Warning:**
 >
-> The non-prepared execution plan cache is an experimental feature.
+> The non-prepared execution plan cache for DML statements is an experimental feature.
 It is not recommended that you use it in the production environment.
 This feature might be changed or removed without prior notice.
 If you find a bug, you can report an [issue](https://github.com/pingcap/tidb/issues) on GitHub.

 - Scope: SESSION | GLOBAL
 - Persists to cluster: Yes